Mazda RX-7: Series 3 (1984–1985)

 In 1985, Mazda introduced the RX-7 Finale in Australia.
-This was the last of the series and brought out in limited numbers.
+This was the last of the series and sold in limited numbers.
 The Finale featured power options and a brass plaque mentioning the number the car was as well as "Last of a legend" on the plaque.
 The finale had special stickers and a blacked out section between the window & rear hatch.

-The handling and acceleration of the car were noted to be of a high caliber for its day.
-The RX-7 had "live axle" 4-link rear suspension with Watt's linkage, a 50:50 front and rear weight distribution, and weighed under 1100 kg.
+The RX-7 has "live axle" 4-link rear suspension with Watt's linkage, a 50:50 front and rear weight distribution, and weighs under 1100 kg.
 It was the lightest generation of the RX-7 ever produced.
-12A-powered models accelerated from 0–97 km/h (60 mph) in 9.2 seconds, and turned 0.779 g (7.64 m/s²) laterally on a skidpad.
+12A-powered models accelerated from 0–97 km/h (60 mph) in 9.2 seconds, and turned 0.779 g (7.64 m/s2) laterally on a skid pad.
 The 1146 cc 12A engine was rated at 100 hp at 6,000 rpm in North American models, allowing the car to reach speeds of over 120 mph.
 Because of the smoothness inherent in the Wankel rotary engine, little vibration or harshness was experienced at high engine speeds, so a buzzer was fitted to the tachometer to warn the driver when the 7,000 rpm redline was approaching.

 The 12A engine has a long thin shaped combustion chamber, having a large surface area in relation to its volume.
 Therefore, combustion is cool, giving few oxides of nitrogen.
 However, the combustion is also incomplete, so there are large amounts of partly burned hydrocarbons and carbon monoxide.
 The exhaust is hot enough for combustion of these to continue into the exhaust.
 An engine-driven pump supplies air into the exhaust to complete the burn of these chemicals.
 This is done in the "thermal reactor" chamber where the exhaust manifold would normally be on a conventional engine.
 Under certain conditions, the pump injects air into the thermal reactor and at other times air is pumped through injectors into the exhaust ports.
 This fresh air is needed for more efficient and cleaner-burning of the air/fuel mixture.

 Options and models varied from country to country.
 The gauge layout and interior styling in the Series 3 was only changed for the North American models.
 Additionally, North America was the only market to have offered the first generation of the RX-7 with the fuel-injected 13B, model GSL-SE.
-Sales of the first-generation RX-7 were strong, with a total of 474,565 cars produced; 377,878 (nearly eighty percent) were sold in the United States alone.
+Sales of the first-generation RX-7 were strong, with a total of 471,018 cars produced; Between 332,850 and 367,878 (seventy to eighty percent) were sold in the United States alone.